MustafaZoabi/Lab---Game-on-FPGA/README.txt

 ## 🎮 Game Features

-> _You can update this section with the actual features of your game._

 - Real-time interaction using push buttons and switches
 - VGA output for displaying game graphics
 - Score tracking via 7-segment display